xXleowXx/gitlab-charts/doc/installation/rbac.md

 - Associated roles and what level of access it has on which resources.
 Access level is either read-only (R), write-only (W), or read-write (RW).
 Note that group name of resources are omitted.
 - The scope of the roles, which is either the cluster (C) or the namespace (NS).
-In some instances the scope of the roles can be configured with values (indicated by NS/C)
+In some instances the scope of the roles can be configured with either values (indicated by NS/C)

 | Name suffix | Description | Roles | Scope
 | ---         | ---         | ---   | ---